Circularity & Conscious Consumption

 #F8F8F8

-Packaging* directly procured by ZALORA incorporates sustainable materials
+Packaging* directly procured by ZALORA made from lower impact materials

 (*refers to delivery and internal packaging)